Redesigning Campaign Creation from the Ground Up

 Testing Without a Research Team

-Without a dedicated research team, I owned the full process: writing the test plan, recruiting participants, and securing contractor budget to help facilitate sessions.
-The locked timeline meant findings would primarily inform post-launch iterations rather than pre-launch changes — a trade-off I documented clearly so the team knew what to expect.
+I ran the end-to-end research process: writing the test plan, recruiting and screening test participants, and coaching my contractor on how to facilitate sessions.
+The locked timeline meant findings would primarily inform post-launch iterations rather than pre-launch changes, a trade-off I documented clearly so the team knew what to expect.

 Research Objectives